GantMan/Public_Speaking_Hits/README.md

 * "Sorry I'm late.
 I circled the parking lot for an hour.
 There were plenty of parking saces, I was just scared to come in." - Current Comedy Newsletter
 * "Don't pay the randsome!
 I've escaped!" - [Ed McManus](https://www.linkedin.com/in/edward-c-mcmanus-285b54/recent-activity/posts/)
-* "Sorry I'm late and it took me quite a while to sell my car" - [Terry Paulson](http://www.terrypaulson.com/)
+* "Sorry I'm late the parking lot was full and it took me quite a while to sell my car" - [Terry Paulson](http://www.terrypaulson.com/)
 * "My sundial needs new batteries" - [Deanna Jean Brown](https://deannalifecoach.com/)
 </details>